If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

 Omega 3 is also considered a critical nutrient and the best source of this comes from oily fish like salmon, mackerel or trout.
 Vegetarian sources of omega 3 are chia seeds, linseeds, hemp, walnuts, pecans, hazelnuts, tofu, rapeseed oil and in some green leafy vegetables.

-Baby breakfast ideas 7 months
+breakfast ideas for babies 7 months

 Here are my top 15 baby breakfast foods for 7 – 9 month olds that are nutritionally balanced and include some of the critical nutrients: